PowderL/Tree-based-models-for-gis/README.rst

 ------------
 At present, on the pypi_, we only provide wheel files supporting Python3.6, 3.7, 3.8 for Windows 32-bit, Windows 64-bit.
-Though the wheel files for linux 64-bit are also provided, you may encouter problems if your linux system has a lower version of ``glibc`` than ubantu 18.x because the wheel files was just compiled on ubantu 18.x If you get wrong when use ``pip`` to install ``forest-gis``, you can
+Though the wheel files for Linux 64-bit are also provided, you may encouter problems if your linux system has a lower version of ``glibc`` than ubantu 18.x because the wheel files was just compiled on ubantu 18.x If you get wrong when use ``pip`` to install ``forest-gis``, you can